Maura Hirschauer

 Maura Hirschauer is an educator, politician, and a Democratic member of the Illinois House of Representatives from the 49th District.
 She was first elected to the position in 2020.
-The 49th District includes parts of Batavia, West Chicago, South Elgin, Bartlett, and tiny portions of Aurora and Geneva.
+The 49th District includes parts of Batavia, West Chicago, South Elgin, Wayne, Bartlett, and tiny portions of Aurora and Geneva.

 Illinois House of Representatives

 Hirschauer ran in the 2020 Democratic primary to succeed the outgoing State Representative, Karina Villa.
 Hirschauer won the uncontested primary and went on to win the 2020 general election.
 She was sworn into office on 13 January 2021.

 In 2022, Hirschauer won a second term, defeating Republican Kevin Wallace, the mayor of Bartlett.

 Committee assignments

 In the 102nd General Assembly, Hirschauer served on the House Committees on Appropriations - Elementary & Secondary Education; Elementary & Secondary Education: School Curriculum & Policies; Prescription Drug Affordability and Accessibility; Child Care Accessibility & Early Childhood Education; Housing; and Veterans' Affairs.

 In the 103rd General Assembly, Hirschauer is the Vice Chair of the Child Care Access & Early Childhood Committee.
 She also serves on the Appropriations - Health & Human Services Committee, Appropriations - Elementary & Secondary Education Committee, Energy & Environment Committee, and Housing Committee.